cloudfoundry/bosh-cli/docs/cli_workflow.md

 For additional information see the [decision tree](micro-cli-flow.png) of the deploy command.

-## 1. Parsing manifest
+## 1. Validating manifest, release and stemcell

+The first step of the deploy process is validation.
+As part of that validation the CLI verifies if there are changes in either manifest, release or stemcell.
+In case there are no changes CLI will exit early with message `Skipping deploy`.

-The BOSH Micro CLI parses the deployment manifest into two parts: the BOSH deployment manifest, and the CPI deployment manifest.
+As part of manifest validation BOSH Micro CLI validates manifest properties and parses manifest for deploy.
+BOSH Micro CLI parses the deployment manifest into two parts: the BOSH deployment manifest, and the CPI deployment manifest.

 The BOSH deployment manifest is used to deploy Micro BOSH.
 The Micro BOSH is defined by the `networks`, `resource_pools`, and `jobs` sections of the manifest.
 The BOSH micro job must be defined as the first job in the `jobs` section.
 Any other job will be ignored.